FOREX-Dollar under duress as markets temper Fed taper view

 A Reuters survey of 69 economists on Monday also showed the majority expected the Fed to trim its $85 billion monthly bond-buying programme by a modest $10 billion.

-This has also helped many emerging market currencies recover from a recent selloff, although the threat of renewed capital outflows continues to linger.
+This has also helped many emerging market currencies recover from a recent selloff.
+However, the threat of renewed capital outflows continues to linger, a point that central banks in Indonesia, the Philippines and South Korea will have to contend with as they hold their policy reviews.

 Citi economists expect $10-15 billion of Fed tapering and no change to the withdrawal timetable, an outcome that Englander said would be neutral, or even slightly hawkish, relative to current market expectations.

-Against the yen, the dollar lost a bit of ground though it remained up a tad on the week.
+Against the yen, the dollar only lost a bit of ground and was still higher on the week.
+Improved risk appetite and a rallying Nikkei, helped partly by diminishing worries about U.S. military strikes on Syria, had weighed on the Japanese currency.

-The Australian dollar fell 0.6 percent to $0.9267, after data showed a surprise drop in Australia’s payrolls and a rise in the jobless rate to a four-year high.

-“The dismal reading signifies a further deterioration in the local labour market and signals the need for the RBA to remain accommodative for the near-term,” said David de Ferranti, market analyst at FXCM.

-The New Zealand dollar had a better luck, however, after the Reserve Bank of New Zealand said interest rates will probably need to rise next year.
+Commodity currencies have fared well with the New Zealand dollar enjoying a further boost after the Reserve Bank of New Zealand said interest rates will probably need to rise next year.

-The kiwi jumped to a near four-week high of $0.8151 before fall in the Aussie pulled the kiwi down to $0.8120 ,slightly below late U.S. levels.
+The kiwi jumped to a near four-week high of $0.8137, bringing this week’s gains to 1.6 percent.
+The Australian dollar was also sitting pretty at an 11-week high near $0.9324 , having risen 1.5 percent so far this week.

+Further gains for the Aussie will depend on Australia’s jobs data due at 0130 GMT.
+Forecasts centred on a rise of 10,000 jobs and the unemployment rate to edge up to 5.8 percent.